 Non-economic damages are less tangible but address the profound impact of the injury on the victim’s quality of life and emotional well-being:

-- Pain and suffering: Reflects the physical discomfort and emotional distress caused by the injury.
+- Pain and suffering: Physical discomfort and emotional distress caused by the injury.

-- Emotional distress: Compensation for mental health challenges such as anxiety, depression, or post-traumatic stress disorder (PTSD) resulting from the accident.
+- Emotional distress: Mental health challenges such as anxiety, depression, or post-traumatic stress disorder (PTSD) resulting from the accident.

-- Loss of enjoyment of life: Accounts for the inability to engage in hobbies, sports, or other activities the victim enjoyed before the accident.
+- Loss of enjoyment of life: Inability to engage in hobbies, sports, or other activities the victim enjoyed before the accident.

-- Disfigurement: Damages awarded for visible scarring or permanent changes in appearance.
+- Disfigurement: Visible scarring or permanent changes in appearance.

-- Loss of consortium: Compensation for the impact of the injury on relationships, particularly with spouses and close family members.
+- Loss of consortium: Impact of the injury on relationships, particularly with spouses and close family members.

 The balance of economic and non-economic damages plays a critical role in determining settlement amounts, reflecting both the financial and personal toll of the injury on the victim’s life.